energinet-open-incubator/innersource-collaboration/FOSS-pm/FOSS-terms-guide/02-FOSS-Terms-Intro-Common-Terms.md

 - A package **has one or many associated owners** and - given sufficient originality - **is a work of art eligible to intellectual property protection**.

 - Three (strongly simplified) examples:
-  - The Linux kernel (about 2000-3000 text files in source, about 10 files in binary),
+  - The [Linux kernel](https://kernel.org) (about 2000-3000 text files in source, about 10 files in binary),
-  - Numpy (a popular package data scientists use, e.g. for grid forecasting models),
+  - [Numpy]() (a popular package data scientists use, e.g. for grid forecasting models),
-  - Word (Tenthousands of source code files noone outside of Microsoft gets to see, 1 file Word.exe plus 100s of support files in binary)
+  - Microsoft Word (Tenthousands of source code files noone outside of Microsoft gets to see, 1 file Word.exe plus 100s of support files in binary)

 ### Deployment